mikeyang01/nd013-c2-fusion-starter/README.md

 exec_visualization = ['show_objects_in_bev_labels_in_camera']
 configs_det = det.load_configs(model_name="fpn_resnet")
 ```
 This task is about detecting objects and the result will be returned with coordinates and properties in the BEV coordinate space.
-The result is as follows:
+The result is as follows:<br/>
 <img src="img/3D bounding boxes added to the images.jpg"/>